 This is the final piece in a series of blog posts which provide an overview of the new developments within the PE100 class of compounds.
 If you haven’t already, read over the Introduction to Next Generation PE Pip Grade Resin, Innovation within the PE100 class and High Stress Crack Resistant (HSCR), Raised Temperatures and Resistant to Disinfectants.

-PE112 is a polypipe material which is meant to be one step after PE100, due to its higher MPa (how the minimum required strength is measured), yet despite this, it is not always the better choice to PE100 as its maximum allowable operating pressure (MAOP) cannot be increased nor can the walls be made thinner like with PE100.
+PE112 is a polypipe material which claims to be the next generation after PE100, due to its higher MRS (minimum required strength).
+Yet despite this, the maximum allowable operating pressure (MAOP) of Australian standard AS/NZS 4130 compliant pipes made from this material cannot be increased nor can the wall thickness be reduced.
 This blog post explores this in more detail.

 Classification of plastic pipe materials (PE, PVC, PA, etc) used for pressure applications is governed by ISO 12162.
 The standard also includes nomenclature for materials with an MRS of 1 to 50 MPa.

 The MRS classification is based on the lower confidence limit (σLPL) of hoop strength at 20°C for 50 years, which is derived from the extrapolation based on ISO 9080.
 A polyethylene material with an σLPL value between 8 and 10 MPa is classified as PE80; while PE100 has an σLPL between 10 and 11.2 MPa.
 The σLPL at 20°C for 50 years MPa of most commercially available PE100 grade resins is well above 10 MPa, thus offering an additional safety margin.
 The σLPL at 20°C for 50 years MRS of some recently developed pipe resins is 11.3 MPa, which falls into the next defined class of 11.2 to 12.5 MPa.
 According to ISO 12162, these materials are designated as PE112.